Student Health Center Staff

 Student Wellness Coordinator

-When my hands aren’t full with caring for my twin girls, I like to bake, knit, sew and watch movies.
-I also love animals and have three cats – Simon, Wally and Boomer.
+When my hands aren’t full caring for my twin girls, I like to bake, knit, sew and watch movies.
+I also love animals and have two cats, two fish, and a dog.